staticbackendhq/site/content/getting-started/local-dev.md

 We've built a development server that has an exact mapping of the production API.

-You can build your application against StaticBackend without paying a subscription while you're in the build phase.
+You may develop your application locally and deploy to your self-hosted StaticBackend API server or use our managed services.

 Make sure your current working directory is the root of your project and run the following command: